kritika27/kritika27/README.md

 ### Events/Conference Updates:

-- Active member of React Bangalore.
+- Active member of React Bangalore Meetup.
-- Recently got an opportunity to be a part of in person React India International Conference in Goa, India.
+- Recently got an opportunity to be a part of an in-person React India International Conference in Goa, India.
   <br/>
   <br/>
 ---